JetBrains/intellij-sdk-docs/topics/appendix/tools/gradle_intellij_plugin/tools_gradle_intellij_plugin.md

 Please see [](plugin_dependencies.md) for more details.

 Notes:
-- For plugins from [JetBrains Marketplace](https://plugins.jetbrains.com), use format `pluginId:version`.
+- For plugins from [JetBrains Marketplace](https://plugins.jetbrains.com), use the `pluginId:version` format, like `org.intellij.plugins.markdown:231.8109.126`.
+  The version of your choice must be compatible with the version of the IDE you're building against.
-- For bundled plugins, version must be omitted: e.g. `org.intellij.groovy`.
+- For bundled plugins, use the plugin ID with the version part omitted, like: `org.intellij.groovy`.
-- For subprojects, use project reference `project(':subproject')`.
+- For subprojects, use project reference `project(':subproject', 'instrumentedJar')`.
+- For plugin built locally, pass the path to the <path>lib/</path> directory of the extracted plugin archive, like: `file("/path/to/plugin/lib/")` or `file("/projects/plugin-name/build/idea-sandbox/plugins/plugin-name/lib/")`.
 - If you need to refer plugin's classes from your project, you also have to define a dependency in your <path>[plugin.xml](plugin_configuration_file.md)</path> file, see [](plugin_dependencies.md).

 {style="narrow"}